fragcolor-xyz/crdt-lite/README.md

 ## Implementation Details

-CRDT-Lite's Rust and C++ implementations share similar core concepts and design principles, ensuring consistency across both languages.
+CRDT-Lite's C++ implementation is designed with core concepts and principles to ensure consistency and efficiency.

 ### Core Components